-- Add to this analysis TIP projects that are funded through statewide funding programs. - Examine in more detail the geographic distribution of TIP funding per subregion, or MAPC community type. - Examine TIP funding by community and compare that data to the number of road miles, the Chapter 90 apportionment, and the distribution of needs-as identified in the Long-Range Transportation Plan (LRTP), Charting Progress to 2040, Needs Assessment-for each community.
+- Add to this analysis TIP projects that are funded through statewide funding programs (e.g., Statewide CMAQ). - Examine the geographic distribution of TIP funding per MAPC subregion or MAPC community type. - Examine TIP funding by community and compare that data to the number of road miles, the Chapter 90 apportionment, and the distribution of needs-as identified in the Long-Range Transportation Plan (LRTP), Charting Progress to 2040, Needs Assessment-for each community.